SCAT Uncovers ATLAS's First Tidal Disruption Event ATLAS18mlw: A Faint and Fast TDE in a Quiescent Balmer Strong Galaxy: Discussion

+The observational data of ATLAS18mlw appears similar to many other TDEs, with no significant archival host variability, a likely post-merger host galaxy, a strong blue continuum with broad emission lines near peak, and a timescale of a few months in the optical.
+While we do not have direct measurements of the UV flux, the presence of strong H$\alpha$ emission indicates that there must be significant far UV flux in the neighborhood of the transient, typical of TDEs \citep[e.g.,][]{roth18} and Seyfert galaxies \citep[e.g.,][]{antonucci93}.
 Transients associated with AGN accretion rate changes also commonly exhibit broad H$\alpha$ emission \citep[e.g.,][]{gezari17a, neustadt20, frederick20}.
 As such, we must consider the possibility that ATLAS18mlw is a smooth AGN flare.
 Firstly, the short overall timescale of ATLAS18mlw is less than the roughly year-long timescales of AGN-related flares \citep{hinkle21b}.
-Additionally, the spectrum of ATLAS18mlw is well-fit as blackbody, consistent with TDEs \citep[e.g.,][]{holoien14a, holoien16a}, whereas most AGN are better fit by power-laws \citep[e.g.,][]{vandenberk01, neustadt20}.
-Finally, the lack of significant optical variability and weak H$\alpha$ emission from the host galaxy are inconsistent with the presence of an AGN.
+Additionally, the spectrum of ATLAS18mlw is well-fit as blackbody, consistent with TDEs \citep[e.g.,][]{holoien14b, holoien16a}, whereas most AGN are better fit by power-laws \citep[e.g.,][]{vandenberk01, neustadt20}.
+Finally, the lack of significant optical variability, weak narrow H$\alpha$ emission from the host galaxy, and the relatively blue WISE colors are inconsistent with the presence of an AGN.